troglobit/finit/README.rst

 ------------

-At the end of the boot, when networking and all services are up, finit calls its built-in run-parts(8) on the ``/etc/finit.d/`` directory, akin to how the ``/ec/rc.local`` file works in most other inits, only finit runs a directory of scripts.
-This replaces the earlier ``/usr/sbin/services.sh`` support of the original finit_.
+At the end of the boot, when networking and all services are up, finit calls its built-in run-parts(8) on the ``/etc/finit.d/`` directory, if it exists.
+Similar to how the ``/ec/rc.local`` file works in most other inits, only finit runs a directory of scripts.
+This replaces the earlier support for a ``/usr/sbin/services.sh`` script in the original finit_.

 Runlevels
 ---------

-Rudimentary support for runlevels_ exist.
-Currently the system will always start in runlevel 3 and all services belonging to that runlevel will be started at boot.
+Support for runlevels_ is included in Finit from v1.8.
+By default all services, tasks, run commands and TTYs listed without a set of runlevels get a default set [234] assigned.
+The default runlevel after boot is 2.

-To specify an allowed set of runlevels for a service, add [NNN] to its service stanza in finit.conf, like this:
+To specify an allowed set of runlevels for a service, run command, task, or tty, add [NNN] to it in finit.conf, like this:

-        service [345] /sbin/klogd -n -x -- Kernel log daemon

-Meaning that klogd is allowed to run in runlevels 3, 4 and 5, only.

-        service [!06] /sbin/klogd -n -x -- Kernel log daemon
+        run     [S]      /etc/init.d/acpid start -- Starting ACPI Daemon task    [S]      /etc/init.d/kbd start -- Preparing console service [S12345] /sbin/klogd -n -x -- Kernel log daemon tty     [12345]  /dev/tty1

-Meaning all runlevels *but* 0 and 6.
+        tty     [2]      /dev/tty2
+        tty     [2]      /dev/tty3
+        tty     [2]      /dev/tty4
+        tty     [2]      /dev/tty5
+        tty     [2]      /dev/tty6

+In this example acpid is started once at bootstrap using a conventional SysV init script.
+Here the run command was used, meaning the following task command is not run until the init script has fully completed.

+Tasks and services are started in parallell, while run commands are run in the order listed and subsequent commands are not started until a run command has completed.

-Existing finit.conf files that lack runlevel setting will get a default runlevel assigned, [345].
+Existing finit.conf files that lack runlevel setting will get a default runlevel assigned, [234].

 Switching between runlevels can be done by calling init with a single argument, e.g., 'init 5' switches to runlevel 5.